surifirstpin/biplus_documentation/version.3/Tag Structure.md

 <center><h1>Tag Structure</h1></center>

-Tag structure in BiPlus is a nested layered structure that provides an opportunity to save a report in any of the hierarchical tag location depending on your business requirements.
-You can create your own number of parent and child tags to save the files.
+Tag structure in BiPlus is a nested layered structure that provides an opportunity to save a report in any of the hierarchical tag location.
+Depending on your business requirements, you can create number of parent and child tags in order save the files.

 **For Instance :** If you have total 200 reports on customer information and salary information, For that you can create 2 layers of tag one for customer information and another for sales information and save the reports separately in different tags for easy access of reports.